isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 This command includes the ``interface`` parameter, which sets the shared network-level interface name.
 Any remaining shared network-level parameters, which are not specified with the command, will be marked as "unspecified" in the database.
-The DHCP server will use the global values for unspecified parameters or, if the global values are not specified, the default values will be used.
+The DHCP server uses the global values for unspecified parameters or, if the global values are not specified, the default values are used.

-The `server-tags` list is mandatory for this command and it must include one or more server tags.
-As a result the shared network is associated with all listed servers.
+The ``server-tags`` list is mandatory for this command and must include one or more server tags.
+As a result, the shared network is associated with all listed servers.
 The shared network may be associated with all servers connecting to the database when the keyword "all" is included.